 What is a FAN Header?

 Quite simply, Fan Headers are terminals found on your motherboard where you plug your many PC cooling fans.
-They operate and monitor the fans of your PC.
+They operate and provide monitoring capability for the fans of your PC.

 Types of Fan Headers